 There are several tools (free and paid) that I use on a daily basis.
 The most important are:

 SEMRUSH – This is by far my favorite SEM Tool.
-You can use SEMRUSH to analyze your rankings, perform keyword research, spy on your competitors, find new link opportunities, monitor brand mentions across the Internet and a lot of more useful functions.
+You can use SEMRUSH to analyze your rankings, perform keyword research, spy on your competitors, find new link opportunities, monitor brand mentions across the Internet and a lot more useful functions.
 It’s not free, it comes with a monthly subscription but it’s money well spent.

 Bing Webmaster tools – Similar to Google search console by for Bing.